SereyvicheaSaro/api/README.md

-# To Run The Project:
+# To Run The Project locally:

 1. Install dependencies: